basho/basho_docs/content/riak/kv/2.2.0/configuring/search.md

 ## Search Config Settings

+You will find all the Riak Search configuration settings in riak.conf.
 Setting `search` to `on` is required, but other search settings are optional.
 A handy reference list of these parameters can be found in our [configuration files][config reference#search] documentation.

 ### `search`